wp-plugins/pluscaptcha/trunk/readme.txt

 == Description ==

-The first dinamic captcha provider.
-Art to your visitors, simple tool to you!

-= PlusCaptcha it's Free (10 years) =

-It's free by 10 years.
-If you wanna know why clicking [__here (spanish)__](http://blog.pluscaptcha.com/10-anos-gratis/), but obviously you can help us with your [__feedback__](http://en.pluscaptcha.com/contacto), [__donation__](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=cheeki%40hotmail%2ecom%2ear&lc=GB&item_name=EcoPlus%20%40%20PlusCaptcha%20%2d%20Save%20the%20ecology&no_note=0&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHostedGuest) or just using the plugin!

-= Read words?
-Colors?
-Math Problems?
-All this it's insecure! =

-The captchas with words and numbers distortion was good.
-But the technology able to solve it in a high percent.
-Just read the next recently news about convetional captchas in [__mashable (en)__](http://mashable.com/2013/10/28/captcha-defeated/) or [__genbeta (sp)__](http://www.genbeta.com/seguridad/vicarious-por-casualidad-desarrolla-un-sistema-capaz-de-resolver-el-90-de-los-captchas).

-= One Solution For All Devices =

-PlusCaptcha have 3 type of captchas:
-* HTML5, to devices who support it.
-* JQuery (Javascript), for a little percent of old browsers.
-* Mail Validation, to all other browsers like of low-cost phones.

-= Save the Ecology with Ecoplus =

-EcoPlus it's an ecology conscientization project.
-But too it's an action project.
-We will made a lot of ecologic actions to try to help save the planet.
-You can read more about EcoPlus [__here (sp)__](http://blog.pluscaptcha.com/un-plus-humano/) and looking for news at [__here__](http://blog.pluscaptcha.com/category/ecoplus/).

-= PlusCaptcha Integration with WordPress =

-PlusCaptcha protects the following:
-* Integrated Form (with shortcode)
-* Comment form
-* Login form
-* Lost password form

-= Remember made your feedback.
-Thats let to us make a bigger and better service. =
+The first dinamic captcha provider. **Art to your visitors, simple tool to you!**

+An evolution of the protection from bots and people without good intentions.
+Simple to install, simple to use, secure and at the same time help with **EcoPlus**, the biggest ecology project.

+= Features =

+* Simple to setup.
+* **NO MORE** maths, read words, colors, etc!
+* Automatically account generation **(NEW!)**.
+* Size, color, difficulty personalization.
+* Doesn't need instructions to use and setup **(NEW!)**.
+* Low bounce percent.
+* Weekly upgrades.

+= Popular Browsers Support =

+* **IE** - IE6+
+* **Firefox** - All versions
+* **Chrome** - All versions
+* **Safari** - All versions
+* **Opera** - All versions
+* **Android (NEW!)** - All versions
+* **Mobile Safari (NEW!)** - All versions

+= Other Browsers Support (NEW!) =

+* AOL
+* **BlackBerry (NEW!)**
+* Camino
+* Dillo
+* Konqueror
+* Lynx
+* Mozilla
+* Netscape
+* Seamonkey
+* Shiira

+= Contact Options =

+* **General Info / Questions** - info[at]pluscaptcha.com
+* **Support / Bug** - support[at]pluscaptcha.com
+* **Direct Contact with Manager** - denis[at]pluscaptcha.com

+= Now you be part of Thousand Webmasters and Bloggers who Promote Ecology! =

+PlusCaptcha apart of be a CAPTCHA provider it's an conscientization tool.
+It's the biggest tool of concientization of the world.
+Imagine this: every webmaster when setup PlusCaptcha is helping with **EcoPlus** (name of the ecology project), every person who see the nature image becomes aware about the little and fragile world where we live.

+**Now, do you can see the Powerfull Tool what is PlusCaptcha?**

+= Because it's Simple from Every Point of View =

+Simple to install and use, and the most simple way to help the ecology.
+**Just download, activate and it's ready to use** but, if you wanna you can too personalize your account with: **color, size, difficulty and other options!**

+= Because is One Solution For All Devices =

+1. HTML5, to devices who support it.
+2. JQuery (Javascript), for a little percent of old browsers.
+3. Mail Validation, to all other browsers like of low-cost phones.

+= Because is Fully Integrated with WordPress =

+1. Integrated Form (with shortcode)
+2. Comment form
+3. Login form
+4. Lost password form

+= Because is the Evolution of the old and insecure CAPTCHAS. =

+The **"blind strip" (unique technology from PlusCaptcha)** able us to provide the unique CAPTCHA immunity from bots.

+= Because is Free by 10 Years =

+When your free period expire in 10 years you will able to pay as you want, like a donation. **If not, no problem!** We will provide the same amazing service to you like the first day.

+= Because we have two big targets =

+1. Work together with your help to **save the ecology**.
+2. Be the most secure and armony CAPTCHA provider of the world.

+= Hey!
+You can help too! =

+Help to us translating our website and able to share the oportunity to setup PlusCaptcha in another countries and thats will help to us with our ecology project and meet new developers and communities.
+Just contact us to: support[at]pluscaptcha.com

 == Installation ==